rafaelsanin/sim-PCM-SCM-python/README.md

 ## Usage

 Clone or download the files to your local machine.
-Start iPython from within the `ocv_model/` directory then type `run ocv.py` to run the OCV model.
+Start iPython and run the `simPCM.py` file.